CosmosDB/labs/dotnet/labs/03-querying_in_azure_cosmosdb.md

 ### Scalar subqueries

 One use case of scalar subqueries is rewriting ARRAY_CONTAINS as EXISTS.
-EXISTS provides additional functionality than ARRAY_CONTAINS.

 Consider the following query that uses ARRAY_CONTAINS: